Esri/arcpy/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- HOLD UP!

-Please make sure to review https://github.com/ArcGIS/arcpy/?tab=readme-ov-file#software-issues-questions-and-ideas before submitting issues.
+Please make sure to review "software issues questions and ideas" section of the README.md before submitting

 -->